What You Need To Know About Home Dehumidifiers

 What is a whole-house dehumidifier?

 Whole-house dehumidifiers work to keep consistent humidity levels in your home by removing moisture during the hot and humid summer months.
 Once it draws the humidity out of the air, it pipes the excess moisture through a drainage system and out of your home.
-While air conditioners are designed to have the evaporator help draw humidity out of the air, in very humid areas, it may not remove moisture as effectively.
+While Goodman air conditioner systems are designed to have the evaporator help draw humidity out of the air, in very humid areas, it may not remove moisture as effectively.

 Types of home dehumidifiers

 If you are tired of fighting with high humidity levels, there are three types of dehumidifiers you can choose from.
-Refrigerant and desiccant are portable options, while a whole-house dehumidifier is affixed to your HVAC system.
+Refrigerant and desiccant are portable options, while a whole-house dehumidifier is affixed to your HVAC heat pump system.
 The primary difference between the three is how each option performs the dehumidification process and collects the water.

 Refrigerant: Refrigerant dehumidifiers use a refrigeration process to reduce the relative humidity levels to normal in the room or area of your home.
 They work with the use of a fan that will draw in the moisture from the room and over a cool plate.
 During the process, the moisture will condense onto the cool metal plate and drip into the tank.
 Once the correct humidity levels have been reached, digital controls will shut the system off until it is needed again.